Compassion Cultivation Training (CCT)Class Series

 If you would like to schedule this workshop for your organization or group, please contact Diane Hetrick

 Mindful Resilience– Managing and Thriving with Everyday Stress.
 Next 6 week series will be in Winter 2018, on Tuesdays from 6-8pm, Jan 16 through Feb 20th, and offered through the Center for Child and Family Well-being (CCFW) at the University of WA.
 For further information or to register: CCFW

 Partnering with Swedish Medical Center Rehab Services, the Frye Art Museum offers free, thirty-minute drop-in mindfulness meditation sessions Wednesdays at 12:30 pm.
 These sessions are guided by Diane Hetrick, PT and Carolyn McManus, PT, MS, MA.
 Registration is not required.

 Monthly Drop in Meditation Sessions

-The Center for Child and Family Well-Being is offering monthly mindfulness meditation sessions, hosted by a variety of Seattle area teachers.
-I’ll be hosting a session on Monday, Sept 11th, from 6-7pm, sharing about the relationship between our attitude and self compassion.
+The Center for Child and Family Well-Being is offering monthly mindfulness meditation sessions, hosted by a variety of Seattle area teachers, including myself.
+My next session is Monday January 6, 2018, from 6-7 pm.
+The topic is Mindfulness and Resilience for the New Year.
 Sessions are free, registration is requested: CCFW

 In-services and presentations

-The CCT and MBSR classes are offered Fall, Winter and Spring quarter.
+The CCT and Mindful Resilience classes are offered Fall, Winter and Spring quarter.
 If you would like to have a customized class series, in service or presentation offered for your work or community group, contact Diane Hetrick.